 The method is strongest on structured protein surfaces with clear geometric constraints.
 It is less reliable on highly flexible, disordered, or poorly resolved targets, where the hallucinated binder can optimize against an uncertain surface.

-BindCraft on ProteinIQ accepts a target PDB structure plus chain selection, runs the upstream multi-stage binder-design pipeline in the cloud, and returns ranked binder-target complexes, full accepted-design metrics, and the remaining upstream CSV and artifact files for download in one job.
+BindCraft on ProteinIQ accepts a target PDB structure plus chain selection, runs the native multi-stage binder-design pipeline in the cloud, and returns ranked binder-target complexes, full accepted-design metrics, and the remaining native CSV and artifact files for download in one job.

 | Input | Description |